 Aleksey Semenenko, violin

-Mr. Semenenko has appeared in recital at the Musée du Louvre in Paris and as soloist with orchestras abroad including the Moscow Virtuosi, the Kiev National Orchestra, the Royal Concertgebouw Orchestra under Manfred Honeck, and the National Orchestra of Brussels under Hans Graff, as well as with U.S. orchestras including the Eastern Connecticut Symphony, the DuPage Symphony, the Meridian Symphony, and the Orchestra of St. Luke’s at Alice Tully Hall, among others.
-Of his performance with the Orchestra of St. Luke’s, The New York Times wrote: “Aleksey Semenenko opened the concert with an elegant account of Mozart’s Concerto No. 5 and was also notable for a lively stage presence.
+Mr. Semenenko has appeared in recital at the Musée du Louvre in Paris and at the Isabella Stewart Gardner Museum in Boston and as soloist with orchestras abroad including the Moscow Virtuosi, the Kiev National Orchestra, the Royal Concertgebouw Orchestra under Manfred Honeck, and the National Orchestra of Brussels under Hans Graff, as well as with U.S. orchestras including the Orchestra of St. Luke’s at Alice Tully Hall.
+Of this performance, The New York Times wrote: “Aleksey Semenenko opened the concert with an elegant account of Mozart’s Concerto No. 5.
 He played with unfailing purity of tone, but also with wonderful spontaneity and humor.”

-He appeared at the Interlaken Classics Festival in Switzerland as soloist with the Zakhar Bron Chamber Orchestra and toured Germany, performing recitals in the Best of NRW Series.
+In 2015 Semenenko performed Laureate concerts throughout Belgium with the Orchestre Philharmonique Royal de Liège and the Brussels Philharmonic.
+In 2014 he appeared at the Interlaken Classics Festival in Switzerland as soloist with the Zakhar Bron Chamber Orchestra and toured Germany, performing recitals in the Best of NRW Series.
 At the 2011 Musik:Landschaft Westfalen Festival, he performed Paganini’s Concerto No. 2 with the National Philharmonic of Russia under Vladimir Spivakov, and was subsequently invited by the Spivakov Foundation to perform at the Kremlin in Moscow and at the Moscow International Performing Arts Center.
-Mr. Semenenko performed the violin solo from John William’s “Schindler’s List” with the Odessa Philharmonic Orchestra in Hamburg.
-An avid chamber musician, Mr. Semenenko was a member of the Stolyarsky Quartet, which has given concerts in Russia, the Ukraine, France, Malta, and Switzerland.

 Born in Odessa, Mr. Semenenko began his violin studies at the age of six with Zoya Mertsalova at the Stolyarsky School, and only a year later performed Vivaldi’s Violin Concerto in A Minor with the Odessa Philharmonic Orchestra.
 He currently studies with Zakhar Bron at the Hochschule für Musik in Cologne.
-Mr. Semenenko plays a Stradivarius violin made in 1699, loaned to him by the Deutsche Stiftung Musikleben fund of Hamburg, Germany.
+Mr. Semenenko plays a Stradivarius violin made in 1699, on loan from the Deutsche Stiftung Musikleben fund of Hamburg, Germany.

 PLEASE NOTE: If you would like to include this biography in a concert program, please contact YCA to make sure that you have the most up-to-date version.